teresalves/teresalves.github.io/content/blog/02-chats/index.md

 But then you have all the features of Telegram that you don't in WhatsApp: scheduling messages, disappearing messages, properly deleting and editing messages, and most of all: not belonging to Meta.

-There have been claims that this messaging system has ties with Russia's Federal Security Service, since it is a Russian-made app.
+There have been claims that this messaging system has ties with Russia's Federal Security Service, since it an app made by a Russian person (but registered and developed in Dubai).

 But it was also an app that survived the supposed blocks by the Russian government during several pro-democracy movements such as the one in Belarus back in 2020 (more on that [here](https://www.newsweek.com/telegram-messenger-russia-fsb-ties-report-2083491)).
-So it is understandable if you don't want to use Telegram because you are suspicious of how your data is actually processed, even for supposedly secret chats.
+There have been times when the government actively tried to block it (report [here](https://www.cbsnews.com/news/telegram-app-banned-in-russia-after-court-ruling/)) and failed miserably (report [here](https://meduza.io/en/feature/2018/04/19/four-days-of-blocking-telegram-in-russia-and-here-we-are)).

+So although I do understand suspicion around Telegram, it has survived the Russian govenrment's attacks, and at least they do not process your personal data like Meta does.

 ## Signal